 by Juris Jātnieks, Director General, Nature Conservation Agency in Latvia

 The Guidelines describe field methods suggesting how to manage the existing habitat to improve status, or restore the habitat whenever it is possible and necessary; identify user-friendly indicators included to evaluate the state of habitats for land users, managers, municipality planners and decisionmakers; draw conclusions from experiments of management methods for dunes, grasslands, freshwater, mire and forest habitats.
 The implementation was based done with a broad public involvement which included workshops, seminars, discussions, voluntary work and training of municipality staff to implement management measures.

 Mr. Jātnieks is the General Director of the Nature Conservation Agency, the institution that ensures implementation of unified nature conservation policy in Latvia ensuring good governance and efficient management of the protected nature areas of the country.
 His background is on Ecology of ecosystems and has worked in the NCA as project manager before becoming the General Director.

 How to join?

 Webinars are open not only to EUROPARC members – but to everyone with an interest in Protected Areas.
 Participation is free but registration is necessary.
-Keep in mind places are limited to 100 participants, and once these number is reached, you will be directed to a virtual “waiting room”.
+Register here.